ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_module.rst

 Synopsis
 --------
-- Manage the hardware of a VM
+- Upgrades the virtual machine to a newer virtual hardware version.